 The differences between the regulated cannabis products you can get with a prescription and the black-market products you might get from other sources run deeper than just who you get them from.
 The biggest differences between the two are quality, regulation, cost, and assurance and consistency regarding the active ingredients (cannabinoids) found within the product.

 Put simply: with a medicinal cannabis prescription, you might pay more, but you’ll know exactly what you’re getting.
 When you buy cannabis illegally, you often won’t.

-This may not be an important consideration for people who use marijuana or cannabis for more recreational purposes like socialising or getting high.
+This may not be an important consideration for people who use cannabis for more recreational purposes like socialising or getting high.
 But for those who use cannabis to relieve the symptoms of a medical condition like anxiety or chronic pain, knowing what’s in your product and what dose you should be taking can make a big difference to your health.